mttdffy/action_permission/README.md

 This generator will creating the `app/permissions` directory along with a `application_perimission.rb` file.

 Permissions should be placed in the `app/permissions` directory.
-Each permission will typically extend from `ApplicationPermission`, allow you to set default permissions for each role.
+Each permission will typically extend from `ApplicationPermission`, allowing you to set default permissions for each role.

 Additionally, the install generator will add some boilerplate code into your `ApplicationController` for setting up your application to work properly with ActionPermission.